Skip to content

 • Standard jobs do not run on high priority nodes since standard jobs can not be preempted

-• High priority jobs are run on both the buy-in nodes and the centrally-funded nodes.
-This is advantageous if there is a short-term project deadline.
+• High priority users have allocations on both the buy-in nodes and the centrally-funded nodes.

 Hardware